Off-Top-App/SessionReport/README.md

-Description: A microservice that allows consume an EndSession event and create two producers that sends a report of the entire session.
+Description: A microservice that consume an EndSession event and create two producers that sends a report of the entire session.

 Port: 8030